joeldevlearning/whois-prototype/docs/api-overview.md

 > `hint=0`, disabled

 Toggles the hinting feature.
 When enabled, the Analyzer determines if the search input is "number" (IP address, customer ID number, etc.) or "name" type.
-Once determined, certain whois-RWS fields are _not_ queried (e.g. when query is of type "name", "number" fields are not queried).
+Once determined, certain Whois-RWS fields are _not_ queried (e.g. when query is of type "name", "number" fields are not queried).

 Hinting reduces unnecessary calls to RWS.